txoof/epd_display/README.md

 ## Setup

 ### Hardware/OS Setup
+**All Waveshare Screens**

-The WaveShare displays require use of the SPI interface.
+The WaveShare displays require the SPI interface.
 SPI can be enabled through the `raspi-config` command.
 1. Enable SPI (see images below)
     - `$ sudo raspi-config` > Interface Options > SPI > Yes
 2. Reboot